ietf-wg-acme/acme/draft-ietf-acme-acme.md

  * a host which only functions as an ACME server could place the directory under the path "/".

-If the ACME server does not implement pre-authorization (Section 7.4.1) it MAY omit the "newAuthz" field of the directory.
+If the ACME server does not implement pre-authorization (Section 7.4.1) it SHOULD omit the "newAuthz" field of the directory.

 The object MAY additionally contain a field "meta".
 If present, it MUST be a JSON object; each field in the object is an item of metadata relating to